joemcbride/outlander-xamarin/README.md

 Configuration settings can be found in the 'config' folder.
 Currently only a 'Default' profile is supported.

-* Global variables can be defined in variables.cfg.  variables.cfg will be saved to disk whenever a global value gets updated through gameplay.
+Global variables can be defined in variables.cfg.  variables.cfg will be saved to disk whenever a global value gets updated through gameplay.

-	* #var {primary.container} {backpack}
+	#var {primary.container} {backpack}

-* Highlights can be defined in highlights.cfg
+Highlights can be defined in highlights.cfg

-	* #highlight {#296B00} {Weapon Master}
+	#highlight {#296B00} {Weapon Master}

+To highlight an entire line use the folowing regex pattern:

+	#highlight {#296B00} {^.*is facing you at melee range.*$}

 Credits
 ====